Disrupting the status quo – how can we embed race equity in grant making?

 After the death of George Floyd, we set up a race equity taskforce to look at how we can embed racial diversity into all aspects of our work.
 We are early in this journey , and have been grateful to the expert voices that have contributed to our work.

-The Impetus Leadership Academy is a direct outcome of this work-.
-It is a programme designed and delivered by people of colour for people of colour and aims to increase diversity in the leadership of the youth sector.
+The Impetus Leadership Academy is a direct outcome of this work- it is a programme designed and delivered by people of colour for people of colour and aims to increase diversity in the leadership of the youth sector.

 After a year of master classes, peer learning, mentoring and coaching sessions, we wanted to introduce our first cohort to an audience of funders, who might not know them or their organisations.
 We also wanted to start having a conversation with funders about how to ensure that black and minoritised leaders unlock funding that has historically been difficult for them to access.